 On transition to Ind AS (i.e. 1 April 2015), the Company has elected to continue with the carrying value of all property, plant and equipment measured as per previous GAAP and use that carrying value as the deemed cost of property, plant and equipment.

-The title deeds of all immovable properties comprising of land and building are held in the name of the Company as at 31 March 2024.
-As at 31 March 2023, the title deeds of all immovable properties comprising of land and building were held in the name of the Company, except in case as stated below:
+The title deeds (including lease deed of leased assets) of all immovable properties of land and building are held in the name of the Company as at 31 March 2025 and 31 March 2024.

 Refer note 49(i) for disclosure of contractual commitments for the acquisition of investment properties.